 returns a time series graph that displays the small requests alongside the other requests.

 An Environment named Production contains three Datasets named PaymentService, CheckoutService, and SupportService.
-The datasets all define a derived column with the same alias.
+The datasets all define a calculated field with the same alias.

 ---|---|---|